Counting geodesics on expander surfaces: Simple geodesics

-This is the probability that enough good objects are hit among the early choices, and none of the later choices hits a transverse to one of the good earlier choices. \end{enumerate}
+This is the probability that many good distinct objects are hit among the early choices, and none of the later choices hits a transverse to one of the good earlier choices. \end{enumerate}